My Husband’s “Other Woman”

 There are times I want to yell out when that vibrating phone in my husband’s pants goes off, and I spot him fingering it to find out who called.
 I admit, I get a little jealous of that finger action.

 Think about it.
-If we explore the various parts of the blackberry, we see that the spinning ball is a lot like a certain portion of female anatomy.
+If we explore the various parts of the blackberry (yes, he still has a blackberry), we see that the spinning ball is a lot like a certain portion of female anatomy.
 I look down at it with envy, seeing my husband’s bony fingers flick and caress the rolling ball.
 I only wish that it was my magic buttons he was pressing.

 No, I am not trying to be a smart ass, but I don’t have a smart phone, and maybe this makes me not too smart, but I like having my private life to myself, and I welcome some disconnection from the work world.
 Yes, I’ve definitely missed those urgent requests, but I like the fact that I don’t carry one.
 Maybe we need to outsmart smart phones and turn them off — or at least kick them out of the bedroom.